metakgp/chillzone/README.md

 ## Local Installation

-To run Chillzone front-end on your local system
+To run Chillzone front-end on your local system.

 1. Make sure you have `pnpm` installed on your system.
 Installation instructions can be found [here](https://pnpm.io/installation).
-2. Clone the repo and change directory
+2. Clone the repo and change directory.

    ```
    git clone https://github.com/metakgp/chillzone